minhhai2209/forge-docs-snapshot/mirror/ui-kit/components/chromeless-editor/index.md

-# Chromeless editor (EAP)
+# Chromeless editor

-Editor components are now available as an Early Access Program (EAP).
-To start testing these components, sign up using this [form](https://ecosystem.atlassian.net/servicedesk/customer/portal/1040/group/3496/create/18885).

-Editor components are currently only available in Confluence and Jira modules.
+This component is currently only available in Confluence and Jira modules.

-Forge’s EAP offers experimental features to selected users for testing and feedback purposes.
-These features are unsupported and not recommended for use in production environments.
-They are also subject to change without notice.

-For more details, see [Forge EAP, Preview, and GA](/platform/forge/whats-coming/#eap).

 To add the `ChromelessEditor` component to your app: